-Port Arthur is on the northwest shore of Sabine Lake nine miles from Gulf of Mexico.
 In 1840, this was the site of a settlement known as Aurora.
-The city was named after Arthur E. Stilwell, Kansas City financier, who was instrumental in building a railroad to the edge of the town site.
-It is the home of Lamar State College (formerly Port Arthur College).
+The city was named for railroad builder Arthur E. Stilwell.
+It is the home of Lamar State College.

 The city is a year-round fisherman's destination.
 The average temperature varies from 55 degrees in winter to 82 in summer.
-The Port Arthur Convention and Visitors Bureau has a Waterways Guide, which provides information on area freshwater and saltwater fishing.
+The convention and visitors bureau offers a Waterways Guide, which provides information on area freshwater and saltwater fishing.

-From the port, view the harbor and the largest gantry crane on the Gulf Coast from the observation deck, and see the Rainbow and Veterans' memorial bridges.
+From the port, view the harbor and the largest gantry crane on the Gulf Coast, and see the Rainbow and Veterans' memorial bridges.
 The Rainbow Bridge's 176-foot clearance height resulted from a requirement that any U.S. Navy ship at that time (1938) could pass under.
 Veterans' Bridge, completed in 1991, with 143-foot navigation clearance, is the first cable-stayed bridge on Texas highways.

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.

 EDT cannot be liable for direct or indirect damage to the user resulting from Internet

 connections, including but not limited to viruses, pop ups, spyware, or offensive